-Command Senior Chief Joshua A. Rajaballey is a native of Puerto Rico.
-He joined the U.S. Navy in June 2001.
-After completing boot camp at Recruit Training Command (RTC) Great Lakes, Illinois, he attended Mineman “A” school in Ingleside, Texas, and then reported to USS Cardinal (MHC 60) homeported in Manama, Bahrain in June 2002.
+Command Master Chief Joshua A. Rajaballey, a native of Puerto Rico, joined the U.S. Navy in June 2001.
+After completing boot camp at Recruit Training Command (RTC) Great Lakes, Illinois, he attended Mineman “A” school in Ingleside, Texas, and then reported to USS Cardinal (MHC 60), homeported in Manama, Bahrain in June 2002.
 In September 2004, he transferred to USS Pelican (MHC 53) in Ingleside, Texas where earned his Enlisted Warfare Surface Specialist (ESWS) qualification and was promoted under the Command Advancement Program to Petty Officer 2nd Class.

 During his tour at RTC Great Lakes, Illinois, he led, mentored and trained 10 divisions, totaling 880 recruits and 30 petty officers.
 Additionally, he served as Separations Department chief of the deck, where he was responsible for 4,100 separating recruits and 1,500 Sailors awaiting transfer to the fleet.
 In September 2011, he advanced to Chief Petty Officer.

 He transferred from RTC Great Lakes, Illinois in November 2012 and reported to USS Patriot (MCM 7), forward deployed in Sasebo, Japan where he served as Operations and Executive department leading chief petty officer and maintenance material management coordinator.
 In June 2014, he advanced to Senior Chief Petty Officer.

 In February 2016, he transferred to Navy Munitions Command Pacific East Asia Division (NMCPACEAD) Unit Guam as the quality assurance officer.
 While at NMCPACEAD Unit Guam, he was selected into the Command Senior Enlisted Leader Program.